7oSkaaa/Students-API/README.md

 # Students API

-It's a simple API to return `Students Data`
+It's a simple API to deal with `Students Data`

 ## Installation